Sourcegraph browser extension

 If you see this error displayed beneath the Url field of the sourcegraph extension, make sure that your current browser session is not in private mode.

-Sourcegraph integrations will only connect to Sourcegraph.com as required to provide code intelligence or other functionality on public code.
+Sourcegraph integrations will only connect to Sourcegraph.com as required to provide code navigation or other functionality on public code.
 As a result, no private code, private repository names, usernames, or any other specific data is sent to Sourcegraph.com.

 If connected to a private, self-hosted Sourcegraph instance, Sourcegraph integrations never send any logs, pings, usage statistics, or telemetry to Sourcegraph.com.
 They will send notifications of usage to that private Sourcegraph instance only.
 This allows the site admins to see usage statistics.